zoisite-rb/zoisite-rb/guides/source/active_record_validations.md

 <% end %>
 ```

-Furthermore, if you use the Rails form helpers to generate your forms, when a
+Furthermore, if you use the Zoisite form helpers to generate your forms, when a
 validation error occurs on a field, it will generate an extra `<div>` around the
 entry.